brandon-schabel/bnk-sync/README.md

-# **@bnk/react-websocket-manager**
+# **BNK Websocket Manger**

 A modern, type-safe, and performant React WebSocket interface built entirely on Bun.
-This library streamlines WebSocket integration in React applications, providing **pluggable** and **composable** APIs with zero external dependencies besides React.
+This library streamlines WebSocket integration in React applications, providing **pluggable** and **composable** APIs with zero external dependencies for the base libraries.
 Leverage the power of Bun’s native WebSocket performance while enjoying a fully typed, developer-friendly experience.

 ---